apify/apify-client-python/README.md

 We use the [Google docstring format](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) for documenting the code.
 We document every user-facing class or method, and enforce that using the flake8-docstrings library.

-The documentation is then rendered from the docstrings in the code using Sphinx and some heavy post-processing and saved as `docs/docs.md`.
+The documentation is then rendered from the docstrings in the code, using `pydoc-markdown` and some heavy post-processing, and from Markdown documents in the `docs` folder, and then rendered using Docusaurus and published to GitHub pages.
-To generate the documentation, just run `make docs`.

 ### Release process